 Anthropology Field School Scholarship

-The Department of Anthropology will provide modest financial support for Colorado State University anthropology undergraduate and graduate students to support CSU Archaeology, Ethnographic, or Paleontology (link to field school pages) Field School endeavors.
+The Department of Anthropology will provide modest financial support for Colorado State University anthropology undergraduate and graduate students to support CSU Archaeology, Ethnographic, Land Change Science (Geography), or Paleontology Field School endeavors.
 Funds shall be used to help cover necessary expenses associated with field school costs including tuition and supplies.
 Scholarships are made on a competitive basis.